-Follow our guide and make advance reservations at a few of these spots, or peruse our directory of winery tour operators that can make all the arrangements on your group’s behalf.
+Follow our guide and make advance reservations at a few of these spots, or hire a winery tour operator to make all the arrangements for you.

 A winery tasting is almost mandatory on a trip to Napa Valley, and with more than 400 wineries open to the public, your group will find a spot that matches your tastes.